KMnP/fashionpedia-api/README.md

 ## Evaluation

 The evaluation code provide here can be used to measure results on the publicly available validation set.
 It computes multiple metrics describe below.
-We consider both localization constraint (IoU) and attributes prediction constraint (F1 score) when computing $AP$ and $AR​$.
+We consider both localization constraint (IoU) and attributes prediction constraint (F1 score) when computing $AP$ and $AR$.
 This is an extension of the [12 metrics](http://cocodataset.org/#detection-eval) of COCO detection evaluation.

 ```bash
 Average Precision  (AP)